CTNC understands equity as both an outcome and a process.

 - Reflecting on our organizational practices and assessing their impacts – intended or unintended – on marginalized communities

-- Engaging in authentic, mutually beneficial relationships, allowing us to both impact and be impacted by communities that have been excluded from traditional conservation
+- Engaging in authentic, mutually beneficial relationships that allow us to both impact and be impacted by communities that have been excluded from traditional conservation

 - Prioritizing conservation-related concerns felt most acutely by marginalized communities as fundamental guiding criteria for our practices